testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/supported-locator-types.md

 ---
 title: "Supported Locator Types in an Android Project"
-metadesc: "Supported locator types for creating elements for an android application in Testsigma."
+meta_desc: "Supported locator types for creating elements for an android application in Testsigma."
 order: 6.35
 page_id: "Supported Locator Types in an Android Project"
 warning: false